vatis-project/website/docs/client/user-settings.markdown

 * **VATSIM ID**: your VATSIM CID
 * **Password**: your VATSIM password
 * **Network Rating**: your VATSIM network rating
+* **Mute own ATIS update sound**: If checked, the notification sound for updates ATISes owned by you will be disabled.
-* **Suppress ATIS update notification sound**: If checked, the notification sound for new ATIS updates will be disabled
+* **Mute shared ATIS update sound**: If checked, the notification sound for updates shared ATISes will be disabled.
 * **Automatically fetch ATIS letter**: If checked, vATIS will automatically retrieve the real-world digital ATIS letter for supported stations upon connecting to the network.